Kutaaez/AktauSila/README.md

 # Togyzqumalaq

 ## Description
 Togyzqumalaq is a desktop implementation of the traditional Kazakh mancala game, built in Java with a clean, modular architecture and a JavaFX user interface.
-The game supports two players on a single device and leverages design patterns (Strategy, MVC, Singleton, etc.) for flexible, extensible game logic instead of a classic AI engine.
+The game supports two players on a single device and leverages design patterns (Strategy, Observer, etc.) for flexible, extensible game logic instead of a classic AI engine.

 ## Features
 - **Traditional Gameplay**